Glossary

 How long does it take to establish a CDP Center of Excellence?

-Setting up a CDP Center of Excellence typically takes 4-8 weeks for the initial formation, including identifying stakeholders, defining roles, and establishing governance processes.
+Initial formation typically takes 4-8 weeks, including stakeholder identification, role definition, and governance setup.
 However, the CoE is an ongoing initiative that evolves as the organization matures its CDP capabilities.
-Early wins in the first 90 days help build momentum and secure continued executive support.
+Early wins in the first 90 days — such as launching a first segmentation use case or establishing data quality baselines — help build momentum and secure continued executive support.

 What is the difference between a CDP CoE and a CDP implementation team?